-- Discard the hard outer shell and seed of the longan.
+Discard the hard outer shell and seed of the longan.

-- In a blender, make a smooth puree of the longans.
+In a blender, make a smooth puree of the longans.

-- Break the banana into smaller pieces and add to blender, and pour in coconut milk or water.
+Break the banana into smaller pieces and add to blender, and pour in coconut milk or water.

-- Blend until smooth.
+Blend until smooth.
 Refrigerate, if you prefer, before serving.

+Longan fruit is believed to have originated in China and India.
+Throughout Chinese history, the longan has been used medicinally for relaxation, and to produce "internal heat," which is thought to improve sex and cure skin problems.
 It has also been used to help treat insomnia.
 The Vietnamese believe the seed of the fruit alleviates snake bites.
 The whole of this fruit has been utilized, from the skin and fruit to the seed, for such ailments as dropsy, insomnia, stomach problems, and memory loss.
 The fruit is believed to strengthen the spleen, heart, blood, and nervous system.
 The leaves of this fruit are used as an anti-inflammatory and for lowering fever, and the seeds are considered helpful in healing burns.

 The longan is rich in vitamin C and it provides a small amount of riboflavin (vitamin B2).
 It has a variety of phytonutrients, fiber, protein, and sugars.
 Longan fruit is also low in calories.
 It has small amounts of minerals, including potassium.

 Panyathep A, Chewonarin T, Taneyhill K, Vinitketkumnuen U, Surh YJ.
 Inhibitory effects of dried longan (Euphoria longana Lam.) seed extract on invasion and matrix metalloproteinases of colon cancer cells.
 J Agric Food Chem.
 2013;61(15):3631-41. doi:10.1021/jf3052863